 TUNING FROM THE BOTTOM UP

 We almost always start tuning with our “A”-string and then work downwards, but this system only works well for the fine adjustments.
-Major tuning alterations to the lower strings also affect the higher strings (much more than the reverse situation) and can mean that all our previous fine-tuning of them is wasted, obliging us to start again from zero.
+Major tuning alterations to the lower strings greatly affect the tuning of higher strings (much more than the reverse situation) and can mean that all our previous fine-tuning of them is wasted, obliging us to start again from zero.
 So, after changing a lower string – or any other radical tuning situation affecting our lower strings – it is probably a good idea to start tuning from the bottom up, until our strings are roughly in tune.

 WHEN IN DOUBT …….
 SOLVING A TUNING CRISIS